-Copenhagen Infrastructure New Markets Fund I K/S as well as associated alternative investment vehicles (each of which is an alternative investment fund) are part of a whole fund structure (collectively "CI NMF I" or the "Fund"), managed by Copenhagen Infrastructure Partners P/S, company number (CVR no.) 37994006 ("CIP" or the "Manager").
-The allocation of investors' commitment to each entity is driven by tax, legal and regulatory reasons unrelated to CI NMF I's environmental, social and governance characteristics.
-Furthermore, an investor's exposure to the underlying assets of CI NMF I is not affected by the allocation of its commitment to any one particular legal entity comprised by CI NMF I. For these reasons CI NMF I is for the purpose of this periodic disclosure deemed to be a single financial product.
+Copenhagen Infrastructure II K/S, as well as associated alternative investment vehicles (each of which is an alternative investment fund), are part of a whole fund structure (collectively "CI II" or the "Fund"), managed by Copenhagen Infrastructure Partners P/S, company number (CVR no.) 37994006 ("CIP" or the "Manager").
+The allocation of investors' commitment to each entity is driven by tax, legal and regulatory reasons unrelated to CI II's environmental, social and governance characteristics.
+Furthermore, an investor's exposure to the underlying assets of CI II is not affected by the allocation of its commitment to any one particular legal entity comprised by CI II.
+For these reasons, CI II is for the purpose of this periodic disclosure deemed to be a single financial product.

 The Fund is a close-ended fund which was structured, established and held its final closing prior to the entry into force of Regulation (EU) 2019/2088 (the "Sustainable Finance Disclosure Regulation" or "SFDR").
 The Fund's overall approach to its environmental and social characteristics thus did not formally take in to account the defined principle of "do no significant harm" as defined in the SFDR and EU Taxonomy, and therefore the Fund's investments are not sufficiently documented to meet the specific definition of "sustainable investments" within the meaning of art.
 2(17) of the SFDR.
-In terms of the EU Taxonomy, the "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+In terms does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.